 Visual novel: the game

 This leads me into another negative aspect of the game that drove me nuts: the exposition.
 Persona 5 is absolutely bloated with unnecessary dialogue.
 Literally 20-30% of the dialogue in this game could be cut without losing a single bit of necessary plot or character development.
 You’ll be focusing on a certain Palace, or the lead up to said Palace, and the characters will constantly reiterate the same information over and over again.
 In conversations, text exchanges, reminders from Morgana – Remember when I told you this ten minutes ago?
 Did we need to discuss our infiltration plans for the 15th time?
 Did you need a reminder that the owner of this Palace is a terrible person, and it’s our job to change their heart?
 It’s a constant barrage of paragraph after paragraph of repetitive, dull information.
 It does nothing to build upon the characters or story, and just serves to provide pointless filler dialogue for the times you’re in-between Palaces or important story beats.
-I’d love to see a word count for the script of this game, because it has to be akin to reading a 500-page novel.
-No, I’m not exaggerating.
+I’d love to see a word count for the script of this game, because it has to be akin to reading a gigantic fantasy novel.
 I enjoyed the story of this game, but at certain points, I genuinely had to fight the temptation to start skipping through conversations because I knew that no new information was going to be introduced.
 Especially when you factor in the dialogue choices, which have essentially no effect on the game at all (they are mostly flavour-oriented) it makes taking in the excess amount of discussion feel pointless.
 Even the constant commentary that Futaba provides during combat is overdone – if I have to hear “Bona fide, Monafied!” one more time, I’m going to dunk my head in a bucket of whelks.
 The overwrought dialogue simply dragged at the pacing of the game like a ball and chain.